victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

       |                   ~~~~~~~~~~~~~~~~~^~
 {{< /highlight >}}

 Now, let's address the compiler's complaints and examine the result.
-Currently, the only way to access `MyRawImage::data()` is by declaring a MyRawImage variable or using a const reference to [ extend the temporary lifetime](https://en.cppreference.com/w/cpp/language/lifetime).
+Currently, the only way to access `MyRawImage::data()` is by declaring a MyRawImage variable or using a const reference to [extend the temporary lifetime](https://en.cppreference.com/w/cpp/language/lifetime).
 Therefore, we need to introduce a named variable or a const reference for every call to `data` on the temporary.

-{{< highlight cpp>}}
+{{< highlight cpp "hl_lines=50 60 88">}}
 #include <ranges>
 #include <cassert>
 #include <vector>
+#include <algorithm>

 struct Pixel
 {